arrownj/odps/intl.en-US/Development/SQL/Builtin functions/Mathematical functions.md

 -   Syntax

     ```
-    String conv(String input, Bigint from_base, Bigint to_base)
+    STRING CONV(STRING input, BIGINT from_base, BIGINT to_base)
     ```

 -   Description

-    Converts a number from one number system to another.
+    This function converts a number from one number system to another.

 -   Parameters
     -   input: the integer you want to convert, which is of the STRING type.
-Implicit conversions between the BIGINT and DOUBLE types are supported.
+If the input value is of the BIGINT or DOUBLE type, it is implicitly converted to a value of the STRING type before calculation.
     -   from\_base and to\_base: decimal numbers.
 The values can be 2, 8, 10, or 16.
-Implicit conversions between the STRING and DOUBLE types are supported.
+If the input value is of the STRING or DOUBLE type, it is implicitly converted to a value of the BIGINT type before calculation.
 -   Return value

     A value of the STRING type is returned.
 If any input value is NULL, NULL is returned.
 The conversion process runs at 64-bit precision.
-An error is returned if an overflow occurs.
+If an overflow occurs, an error is returned.
 If the input value is a negative value that begins with an en dash \(-\), an error is returned.
 If the input value is a decimal, it is converted to an integer before the conversion of number systems.
 The decimal part is left out.

 -   Examples

     ```
-    conv('1100', 2, 10)='12'
+    CONV('1100', 2, 10)='12'
-    conv('1100', 2, 16)='c'
+    CONV('1100', 2, 16)='c'
-    conv('ab', 16, 10)='171'
+    CONV('ab', 16, 10)='171'
-    conv('ab', 16, 16)='ab'
+    CONV('ab', 16, 16)='ab'
     ```